PhilipWaldman/world-cities/README.md

 ![Map of World](WorldCities/world.png)

-### Background
+### The dataset
 The wordcities.csv dataset contains 11,276 cities around the world.
-For every city its latitude, longitude, and population is provided.
+For every city its name, name in ascii, country, latitude, longitude, and population is provided.

 ### How it is visualized
 A city is represented by a dot that is draw at its coordinates.
 Every three pixels is equivalent to one degree.